 Once the students are done practicing, you can challenge them to find the best demonstration of a particular practice to share online with the entire class.

 Another option is to record a video where you perform the experiment and post it to the course.
-You can then ask students to explain the results they observed by applying the concepts they’ve learnt during the course.
+You can then ask students to explain the results they observed by applying the concepts they’ve learned during the course.

 2. Offering online simulations

-Another way to help students perform virtual experiments in a remote environment is using interactive simulations for physics, chemistry, biology, and even math concepts.
+Another way to help students perform virtual experiments in a remote environment is by using interactive simulations for physics, chemistry, biology, and even math concepts.
 These activities aim to provide students with an open-ended exploratory environment so they can learn at their own pace.
 The game-like environment is a proven method for improving the way students engage with content.

 For instance, a biology simulation where K-12 students use optical tweezers to stretch a strand of DNA lets you recreate an experiment that would otherwise require sophisticated equipment with a fraction of the investment and operating cost.